Course Content and Outcome Guide for ED 263

 - Special Fee:

 Course DescriptionThis is a capstone course for the Paraeducator and Library/Media Certificate programs.
 Students will prepare professional portfolios that demonstrate the competencies they have developed during the program.
 It may also be taken by others in the field of education who wish to create professional portfolios.
-Prerequisite: WR 115, RD 115 and MTH 60 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 60 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course